 Children matter to Jesus, so they should matter to us (Matthew 19:14).
 In fact, children were such a high priority for Jesus that He intimately identified with them by placing His hands on them and praying for them (Matthew 19:15).
 He’s also their protector and warns of dire consequences for anyone who causes them to stumble (Luke 17:2).Everything we do in children's ministry should align, submit and be subservient to Scripture.
 Click To Tweet

-With the above in mind, it’s imperative that God’s Story is the underlying and unifying purpose for these theological assumptions.
+With the above in mind, God’s Story must be the underlying and unifying purpose for these theological assumptions.
 That is, everything we do in children’s ministry should align, submit and be subservient to Scripture.
 Stated slightly differently, God’s Word should inform and permeate every facet of children’s ministry.
-This is because it takes careful and responsible engagement with God’s Word to furnish the content and frame the context for the effective application of these theological assumptions.
+This is because it takes careful and responsible engagement with God’s Word to furnish the content and frame the context for effectively applying these theological assumptions.

 © Scripture Union, 2020